-The ultimate guide to visiting 5 Terre National Park
+The ultimate guide to visiting Cinque Terre National Park

-The right period to get the most out of Cinque Terre and the hiking trails is from April to October.
-If you like enjoying the sea as well and have a swim in the clear sea of Liguria Coast, June to September are the best months.
-Anyway, take in mind that August is the hottest and full month.
-Winter is cold and quite rainy; therefore, most of the activities are often closed.
+The right period to get the most out of Cinque Terre and its hiking trails is from April to October.
+If you also want to enjoy the sea and maybe relax on the beautiful beach of Monterosso, June to September are the best months.
+Anyway, take in mind that July and August are the hottest and crowded months.
+Winter is cold and quite rainy; therefore, most of the activities are often closed, but, if you don’t mind, it’s the right period to enjoy the Cinque Terre with no crowd.

-The easiest and useful way is surely by train.
+The easiest and useful way to reach Cinque Terre is undoubtedly by train.
 You can also get there by boat from La Spezia (or Portovenere, Levanto, Sestri Levante) and move throughout always by boat.
-We don’t suggest to use the car because it is pretty tricky to find a car park over there (if you choose to travel by car, you can leave it in La Spezia or other cities before/after Cinque Terre and get there by train).
+We don’t suggest using the car because it is pretty tricky to find a car park over there and the road is curvy.
+If you choose to travel by car, you can leave it in La Spezia or other cities before/after Cinque Terre (like Chiavari or Sestri Levante) and get there by train.

 1) By Train

 There is a train every 30 minutes, and each ride among Cinque Terre railway stations costs 4 Euro (exactly between La Spezia and Levanto).
-If you decide to spend there only 1 day, it is worth buying the “Cinque Terre Card + Treno“.
-The card costs 16 Euros for 1 day and 29 Euros for 2 days.
+It is worth buying the “Cinque Terre Card + Train“.
+The card costs 16 Euro for 1 day, 29 Euro for 2 days, and 41 Euro for 3 days.

-It enables to you: 2° class access to regional and fast trains, access to the park area, guided visits according to the program (check the list at the “info point” inside the railway stations), bus service within the villages and their hamlets, free use of pay toilet, free wifi hot spot in the park.
-You can buy the card at each “info-point” located in Cinque Terre railway stations or other ticket offices along the railway before getting there (La Spezia, Levanto, Sestri Levante).
-You can also buy your ”Cinque Terre Card” on the official website clicking here.
+It enables to you: 2° class access to regional and fast trains, access to the Park area, guided visits according to the program (check the list of activities at the “Info-Point” inside the Cinque Terre railway stations), bus service within the villages and their hamlets, free use of pay toilet, free wifi hot spot in the ParkPark.
+You can buy the card at each “Info-Point” located in Cinque Terre railway stations or other ticket offices along the railway before getting there (La Spezia, Levanto, Sestri Levante).
+You can also buy your ”Cinque Terre Card” on the official website by clicking here.

 2) By Boat

 There is a boat service managed by Navigazione Golfo dei Poeti that links the villages (excluding Corniglia because it is perched on a high hill).
-The daily ticket costs 35 Euros (hop on-off), and you can start from La Spezia harbour (Porto Mirabello) or Portovenere village.
-The one-way daily ticket around Cinque Terre costs 26 Euros.
-If you want to have just a ride, the cost of the ticket depends on the route (ex: Riomaggiore – Manarola 7 Euros RT; 5 Euros single ride).
+The daily ticket costs 35 Euro (hop on-off), and you can start from La Spezia harbour (Porto Mirabello) or Portovenere village.
+The one-way daily ticket around Cinque Terre costs 26 Euro.
+If you want to have just a single ride between two villages, the ticket’s cost depends on the route (ex: Riomaggiore – Manarola 7 Euro round trip; 5 Euro single ride).

-The harbour of La Spezia is just 20 minutes walk from the Railways Station.
-You can buy your ticket at the ticket office close to the pier (Passeggiata Morin, Thaon di Revel pier).
-We also suggest a quick stop in Portovenere because it is as beautiful as Cinque Terre villages.
-Anyway, we also recommend having at least one ride with the boat because it’s worth seeing some villages from the sea.
+The harbour of La Spezia is just 20 minutes walk from La Spezia railways station.
+You can buy your ticket at the company’s ticket office close to the pier (Passeggiata Morin, Thaon di Revel pier).
+We also suggest a stop in Portovenere because it is as beautiful as Cinque Terre villages.
+Anyway, in case you decide to take the train, we also recommend having at least one ride on the boat because it’s worth seeing the villages from the sea as well.
 The boat service runs from 30th March to 26th October.
-Click here to see the schedule of the boat service and the fares.
+Check the company’s official site below because the rules are subject to change due to the Covid-19 restrictions.

 - Manarola accommodations;